 Developing your soft skills involves actively thinking about how you engage with others.
 It also involves intention.
 How do you want to make people feel?
 What are you doing with your verbal and nonverbal communication (tone, body language, eye contact, proximity, active listening) that either make people feel safe or encouraged to connect with you or push them away?
 How are you being intentional in your interactions with others?

 In the age of increased automation, our ability to communicate with each other face to face is even more critical to our success.
-In this presentation you will learn how soft skills can help you be more successful in your relationships by actively connecting with others in more authentic and meaningful ways.
+In this engaging communication skills program, participants learn how soft skills can help them be more successful in their relationships by actively connecting with others in more authentic and meaningful ways.

 Delivery